soutya9/Module1-solution/README.md

-# coursera-test
+# Assignment 1 from ''Single Page Web Applications with AngularJS'' course on Coursera
-Test repository for coursera
+Module 1 solution repository for coursera